arwak-codes/async-task-queue/README.md

 Worker will start listening for messages from RabbitMQ queue.

-\### Terminal 3 — Run tests or check DB
+\### Terminal 3 — Test endpoints

-Use for curl commands, DB verification, or any manual testing.

-\---
+Use the provided Postman collection or curl commands below.

 \## API Endpoints